ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Completeness from Translation

 \begin{lemma} The ZW-to-ZX translation functor preserves the semantics, that is, $\interp{\iWX[D]} = \interp{D}$ for any ZW-diagram $D$. \end{lemma} To verify this lemma, it suffices to apply the computational basis states to both the original ZW-diagram $D$ and its translated ZX-diagram $\iWX[D]$.
 By evaluating these diagrams under all possible computational basis inputs, we can confirm that their interpretations yield identical results.

-\subsection{Proof of completeness}
+\subsection{Proof of Completeness}

-In this section, we proof the completeness of $\ZXf$, finite-dimensional ZX-calculus. \begin{restatable}{lemma}{bnf} For an arbitrary ZX-diagram, $D$, we have $\iWX[\iXW[D]] = D$. \end{restatable} Due to the functoriality of the monoidal functors $\iWX$ and $\iXW$, it suffices to show that the above lemma holds for all generators of $\ZXf$, the details of which can be found in \cref{subsec:recovering-generators}.
+In this section, we prove the completeness of $\ZXf$, the finite-dimensional ZX-calculus. \begin{restatable}{lemma}{bnf} For an arbitrary ZX-diagram $D$, $\ZXf \vdash \iXW[\iWX[D]] = D$. \end{restatable} Due to the functoriality of the monoidal functors $\iXW$ and $\iWX$, it suffices to show that the above lemma holds for all generators of $\ZXf$. \cref{subsec:recovering-generators} discusses these lemmas.